Determining the age of a banjo is sometimes simple, and other times not so simple.

 Having an expert assess your banjo may be the best chance you have of determining an accurate age.

-Understanding The History
+The History of a Banjo

-By understanding an instrument’s age, you’ll be in a better position to know what the actual value is, which is especially useful if your in the position of either buying or selling a banjo.
+By understanding an instrument’s age, you’ll be in a better position to know what the actual value is, which is especially useful if you’re in the position of either buying or selling a banjo.

 It has evolved even further still to be adopted by players of modern folk music, country, alternative, and even pop music.
 It has truly become an instrument that is adored the world over, and it’s been around for a great many years.